 Shalom and welcome!

 My name is Yossi Oren.
-I‘m currently a Post-Doctoral Research Scholar in the Department of Computer Science at Columbia University in the City of New York.
+I‘m currently a Post-Doctoral Research Scientist in the Department of Computer Science at Columbia University in the City of New York.
 I am a member of the Network Security Lab, led by Prof. Angelos Keromytis, and the Computer Architecture and Security Technology Lab, led by Prof. Simha Sethumadhavan.
 My research interests are:

 - Secure Hardware: Power analysis and other hardware attacks and countermeasures on cryptographic devices; Low-resource cryptographic constructions for lightweight computers such as RFID tags.

 - Cryptography in the real world: Consumer and voter privacy in the digital era; Web application security